 Graduate Student Information

-Study entomology, plant pathology, abiotic plant stress, or weed science in natural or agricultural ecosystems.
+Join us to explore biological questions in entomology, plant pathology, weed science, and abiotic plant stresses.
 Graduate students studying with faculty in Agricultural Biology perform research on questions ranging from the ecology of plant and insect invasions to molecular plant-microbe interactions.
 Our students may work in greenhouse or row crop production systems, on rangelands, on short grass prairies or in alpine meadows.
 The breadth of our department means that students gain knowledge, experience, and appreciation for fundamental and applied biology in many environments.
+Our students become well-prepared to help solve the most complex and pressing problems related to food security and ecosystem sustainability.

-Collaborate with university, state, federal, and industry scientists.
-For their research projects, our students may collaborate with scientists in start-up companies, in established companies (many started by our own alumni), or with scientists who work for multi-national corporations.
-They may also work with scientists in non-governmental organizations, including with CGIAR scientists.
+Graduate students in our department have the opportunity to meet and work with scientists who have a wide variety of jobs and expertise and this helps our students learn about the career path that is right for them.
+Our students collaborate with scientists in start-up and established companies (some started by our own alumni).
+They may also work with scientists in non-governmental organizations, such as CGIAR scientists.
 Graduate students in our department also have opportunities to work with colleagues in the many federal and state agencies located in or near Fort Collins.
 This includes the Colorado Department of Agriculture (CDA), the United States Department of Agriculture Agricultural Research Service (USDA, ARS) or the USDA Animal and Plant Health Inspection Service (USDA, APHIS), the state and federal Forest Services (USFS), the United States Geological Survey (USGS), or the Centers for Disease Control (CDC).

 We offer M. S. and Ph.D. degrees in Bioagricultural Sciences.
 Graduate students at the masters and Ph.D. level can obtain a general degree in the area of expertise of their advisor (e.g., ecology, biodiversity, molecular biology), or explicitly concentrate on one of three disciplinary specializations: Entomology, Plant Pathology, and Weed Science.